ijt/tweed/README.md

 ### URL parameters

+* keywords: comma-separated list of keywords to plot, default "", meaning all of them
 * sigma: amount of jitter to add to prevent points from overlapping, e.g., 0.001, default 0
-* size: point size in pixels, default 4
-* keywords: comma-separated list of keywords to plot, default "", meaning all of them

 ## How to run it